 In assessing the realizability of the deferred tax assets, management considers whether it is probable that some portion or all of the deferred tax assets will not be realized.
 Based upon the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, the Company recognized deferred tax assets for deductible temporary differences, tax losses and tax credits where it is probable that future taxable profit will allow the deferred tax asset to be recovered.
 The underlying assumptions used in forecasting future taxable income require significant judgment and take into account the Company's recent performance.

-The amount of deductible temporary differences in domestic jurisdictions regarding unrealized capital loss of certain investments for which no deferred tax asset realized was \$1,533 and \$1,533 as of March 31, 2020 and 2019, respectively.
+The amount of deductible temporary differences in domestic jurisdictions regarding unrealized capital loss of certain investments for which no deferred tax asset realized was \$1,778 and \$1,533 as of March 31, 2021 and 2020, respectively.
 The Company's capital losses are only deductible against capital gains and the Company does not anticipate having the ability to generate sufficient capital gains in the future to realize such capital losses.
 The deductible temporary differences have no expiration date.

-Deferred tax assets have not been recognized for the Company's US state NOL carryforwards of \$2,324 expiring in the periods beginning in 2030 through 2038 as of March 31, 2020 and nil as of March 31, 2019, respectively, because it is not probable that future taxable profit will be available against which the Company can use the benefits therefrom.
+Deferred tax assets have not been recognized for the Company's US state NOL carryforwards of \$34,643 expiring in the periods beginning in 2033 through 2038 as of March 31, 2021 and \$2,324 as of March 31, 2020, respectively, because it is not probable that future taxable profit will be available against which the Company can use the benefits therefrom.

-As of March 31, 2020 and 2019, taxable (deductible) temporary differences in relation to investments in associates for which deferred tax liabilities (assets) have not been recognized are (\$8,282) and (\$6,660), respectively.
+As of March 31, 2021 and 2020, taxable (deductible) temporary differences in relation to investments in associates for which deferred tax liabilities (assets) have not been recognized are (\$8,648) and (\$8,282), respectively.

-The Company did not have any unrecognized tax benefits in the accompanying consolidated statement of financial position as of March 31, 2020 and 2019.
+The Company did not have any unrecognized tax benefits in the accompanying statements of financial position as of March 31, 2021 and 2020.